MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 1. Set the permissions as described in the following tables and figures.

    > [!IMPORTANT]
-   > The permissions that you use depend on your remote access configuration, so make sure that you use the correct table.
+   > The permissions that you use depend on your remote access configuration, so make sure you use the correct table.

-   - **Permissions for file servers without Remote Desktop Services:**
+   - **Permissions for file servers without Remote Desktop Services**

       |User Account |Permission |Applies to |
       | --- | --- | --- |